All The Things you Probably Won't be Told about The Yorkshire Terrier!

 However, they will likely get it again after that short period of immunity.

-If you are raising Yorkshire terrier puppies you don’t want them to get sick with kennal cough.
+If you are raising these small breed of puppies you don't want them to get sick with kennel cough.
 It can be a very serious health concern and it can prevent you from being able to sell them.

-It will affect adult Yorkies too though if they aren’t protected.
-Kennal cough is serious and it makes the dogs very ill.
+It will affect adult dogs too though if they aren't protected.
+This illness is serious and it makes the dogs very ill.
 They may become weak, not eat well, and some even die due to various complications.

 The verdict is still out about the use of antibiotics to treat it.
-Some vets readily offer them to help the Yorkie recover much faster.
+Some vets readily offer them to help the dog recover much faster.

 They want to reserve prescribing them for another time should a more serious health concern arise.

-However, it has been an issue that sometimes the Yorkshire terrier will develop pneumonia from the kennal cough.
+However, it has been an issue that sometimes the pup will develop pneumonia from this cough.
 This can be extremely dangerous and even deadly.

 The use of antibiotics early on will prevent this from happening.
 So it can sometimes be offered by the vet just as a precaution to offset further health concerns.

 A common treatment is to use a small dose of cough suppressant to offer some relief.
-If you can get a supplement of Vitamin C into their system that will help as well.
+If you can get a supplement of Vitamin C into their system, that will help them as well.

-You should allow a vet to determine if your Yorkshire terrier has kennal cough or not.
-Some common signs are coughing which may sound like choking, discharge from the nose, and a build up of discharge in the corners of the eyes.
+You should allow a vet to determine if your pup has cough or not.
+Some common signs are coughing which may sound like choking, discharge from the nose, and a buildup of discharge in the corners of the eyes.

 If you believe so it is best to isolate that particular dog from any others you may have.
 That way you can help to reduce the number of them that do end up with it.

-This particular vaccination will need to be given once a year to be able to effectively protect them from kennal cough.
+This particular vaccination will need to be given once a year to be able to effectively protect them from this illness.

-Since a Yorkshire terrier and kennal cough don’t make a good match, you may want to vaccinate your dog as a precaution.
-They can get it from being around other breeds of dogs and you don’t want to take that chance.
+Since a dog and cough don't make a good match, you may want to vaccinate your dog as a precaution.
+They can get it from being around other breeds of dogs and you don't want to take that chance.

 leaf